0mods/docsweb/docs/hollowcore/registries.md

 ## Creating a New Registrar

-So, first, create an object class inherited from 'HollowRegistry', in which all registrations will take place.
+So, first, create an object class inherited from `HollowRegistry`, in which all registrations will take place.

 ### Example
 ```kt